 Energy Efficiency and GHG Reduction

 The Projects being designed and built by TI typically don’t include the types of buildings and facilities to which the Green Building Council’s LEED (Leadership in Energy Efficiency and Design) standards apply.
-However, new C-Train stations are being designed in general conformance with such standards and sustainability principles to include passive solar, reduced and recycled material content, and other design features oriented to resource conservation and energy efficiency.
+However, new C-Train stations are being designed in general conformance with such standards and sustainability principles to include passive solar, reduced and recycled material content, and other design features oriented to conserve and improve energy efficiency.

 More broadly, TI has the mandate to design and build the elements of a transportation system that enables more sustainable land use and mobility as envisioned in Plan It Calgary, consistent with The City’s sustainability principles.
 In this way TI directly responds to issues of air quality and climate change, including greenhouse gas (GHG) reduction, while enabling citizens to reduce their own ecological and carbon footprint.